 - Number of Prints: Choose 1-3 prints that you love and want to be the focus of the gallery wall arrangement.
 Add in a few more smaller prints (8x10 or smaller) that relate to the focal print in either color palette or subject.

 - Color: You can use the color palette of the focal art prints to create a cohesive layout.
 Or, like in the example above, the colorful prints on either side of the main print brighten up the overall black/white graphic theme.
 (P.S.
-All four prints are available for free as digital downloads - all you have to do is subscribe to our newsletter and we'll send you a pack of 10 printables to round out your gallery wall!)
+All four prints are available for free as digital downloads - check out our digital printable library)

 - Theme: This layout is perfect for any themed gallery walls like this one above, featuring a travel-related theme!
 Mixing together prints of different sizes is perfect for creating a sense of hierarchy.